cypress-io/cypress-documentation/source/guides/getting-started/installing-cypress.md

 ## Overriding the Binary Cache Folder

-As of version `3.0.0`, the Cypress npm package downloads the matching Cypress binary to the global system cache, so that the binary can be shared between projects.
+As of version `3.0.0`, Cypress downloads the matching Cypress binary to the global system cache, so that the binary can be shared between projects.
 By default, these locations are:

 - **MacOS**: `~/Library/Caches/Cypress`
 - **Linux**: `~/.cache/Cypress`
 - **Windows**: `/AppData/Local/Cypress/Cache`

-If you would like to override the default cache folder, set the environment variable `CYPRESS_CACHE_FOLDER`.
+To override the default cache folder, set the environment variable `CYPRESS_CACHE_FOLDER`.

 ```shell
 CYPRESS_CACHE_FOLDER=~/Desktop/cypress_cache npm install